-The booklet you are holding needed to be written.
+This booklet needed to be written.
 The United Kingdom voted to leave the European Union in 2016.
 Scotland is readying itself for a second referendum on independence.
 The peaceful reunification of Ireland is on the agenda.
 The United Kingdom is changing radically, and Wales must not be left behind.

 In the following pages YesCymru will respond to some of the most pressing questions regarding independence.
-How might a small nation like Wales survive and thrive in the modern world?
+How might a small nation like Wales thrive in the modern world?
 What resources do we have to call upon?
-How would independence impact upon our economy and society?
-And what will our new relationship be with our fellow countries, whether near or far?
+How might independence alter our economy and society?
+And what will our new relationship be with the global family of nations?

 Anyone who has long advocated Welsh independence will be all too familiar with these questions being thrown back at us by sympathisers and sceptics alike.
 This booklet welcomes such important questions as an invitation to engage in rational debate.
 We hope that some of the content that follows supplies Welsh citizens with the information needed to counter the weak, dispiriting arguments launched against us by defenders of the status quo and empower us to set the agenda for Welsh independence by framing the questions that have so far gone unasked.